JazzleWare/jazzle-parser/README.md

  node quick-bench.js
 ```

-This will feed the corpus located under `sources` into each parser, asks the to parse each file while recording node location data, collects the timings for each parser, and prints the results.
+This will feed the corpus located under `sources` into each parser, asks them to parse each file while recording node location data, collects the timings for each parser, and prints the results.

 #Using jsRube via npm
 First,